-These Rules and Regulations for Licensing of Hospitals (R23-17-HOSP) are promulgated pursuant to the authority conferred under sections 23-17-10 and 23-17.14-31 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimal standards for licensed hospitals in this state.
+These amended Rules and Regulations for Licensing of Hospitals (R23-17-HOSP) are promulgated pursuant to the authority conferred under sections 23-17-10 and 23-17.14-31 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimal standards for licensed hospitals in this state.

 The Director of the Department of Health is authorized to establish as part of these regulations quality and volume-related standards to be achieved and maintained for specific tertiary health care services offered by individual licensed health care facilities where peer reviewed medical and health literature establishes significant relationships between desired quality related outcomes and volume of services provided.
 (See Rhode Island General Laws §23-17-45).
 The peer reviewed medical and health literature on neonatal intensive care units reflects such a volume--outcome relationship based upon examination of infant mortality rates and indicates that maternal referral yields lower mortality than subsequent neonatal transport.
 The peer reviewed medical and health literature on outcomes of coronary angioplasty and coronary artery bypass graft surgery establishes the relationship between volume of services and outcomes as measured by mortality rates.
 The peer reviewed medical and health literature on outcomes of heart transplant contains studies of the relationship between volume of services and outcomes as measured by mortality rates that show that the quality of care is greater in hospitals doing nine or more heart transplant procedures per year.
 Increases in volume beyond this do not result in further decreases in mortality rates.
-HCFA regulations require twelve or more procedures per year for a facility to qualify for reimbursement under Medicare.
+Centers for Medicare and Medicaid Services (CMS) regulations require twelve or more procedures per year for a facility to qualify for reimbursement under Medicare.
 The peer reviewed medical and health literature on outcomes of liver transplant contains studies of the relationship between volume of services and outcomes as measured by mortality rates that show that the quality of care is greater in hospitals doing twenty or more liver transplant procedures per year.
 Increases in volume beyond this do not result in further decreases in mortality rates.
-HCFA regulations require twelve or more procedures per year for a facility to qualify for reimbursement under Medicare.
+CMS regulations require twelve or more procedures per year for a facility to qualify for reimbursement under Medicare.
 Therefore, these regulations contain specific standards related to neonatal intensive care unit services, coronary angioplasty services, coronary artery bypass graft services, and heart and/or liver transplants.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations; and (3) significant economic impact placed on facilities through these amended regulations.
-No alternative approach, duplication or overlap, nor significant economic impact was identified.
-Consequently, the regulations are adopted in the best interest of the public health, safety and welfare.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.

+Based on the available information, no known alternative approach, duplication or overlap was identified.

-These regulations shall supersede all previous rules and regulations for the licensing of hospitals promulgated by the Department of Health and filed with the Secretary of State.
+These amended regulations supersede all previous Rules and Regulations for the Licensing of Hospitals promulgated by the Department of Health and filed with the Secretary of State.